Technical Support Guide

 - Check to see if the GFCI (Ground Fault Circuit Interrupter) has tripped on the outlet.
 This may be at the source outlet or the GFCI may be at another outlet such as in a garage or basement.
 If the GFCI has tripped, re-set the GFCI button and turn on the system again.
 If the GFCI trips again, there is may be a short in one of the wire runs to the light fixtures or the GFCI outlet is faulty.
 If the GFCI outlet is faulty, call an electrician to replace the outlet.

 - Check the circuit breaker in the house panel to see if it has tripped.
 If off, turn it on then re-set system again.
 If one or more breakers trip again, there is most likely a short in one of the wire runs to the light fixture.

 Check the circuit breaker in the house panel or the GFCI.
 If off, turn it on then re-set system again.
 If one or more breakers trip again, there is most likely a short in the wire run to the light fixture.

-- Check to make sure the high-low rocker switch is on (either in the left or right position, but not in the middle position) to turn the transformer power on.
+- If your transformer has a High-Low Switch on the bottom panel, check to make sure the high-low rocker switch is on (either in the left or right position, but not in the middle position) to turn the transformer power on.

 - If using a timer, bypass the timer by plugging the transformer cord directly into the receptacle.
 If lights come on you have a faulty timer.